-EMPLOYMENT: Vice President, Enrollment and Retention Management, Saint Louis University; Vice Provost and Dean of Enrollment Management, Missouri University of Science and Technology.
+EMPLOYMENT: Consultant, SwailLandis; Former Vice President, Enrollment and Retention Management, Saint Louis University; Vice Provost and Dean of Enrollment Management, Missouri University of Science and Technology.

 EXPERTISE: Strategic enrollment management; higher education administration; student success.

-JAY GOFF is vice president for enrollment and retention management at Saint Louis University, where he oversees undergraduate and graduate admission, student financial services, student educational services, TRIO programs, international services, enrollment outreach and territory development and the office of the registrar.
-With over 20 years experience in university enrollment, strategic planning and communication programs, Mr. Goff’s mission-centric approach has achieved record enrollments, retention, diversity and graduation rates.
+JAY GOFF is an expert in Strategic Enrollment Management (SEM) and strategic planning with over 20 years of experience in postsecondary education.
+He is a former vice president for enrollment and retention management at Saint Louis University, where he oversaw undergraduate and graduate admission, student financial services, student educational services, TRIO programs, international services, enrollment outreach and territory development and the office of the registrar.
+Mr. Goff’s mission-centric approach has achieved record enrollments, retention, diversity and graduation rates.
 He has focused on building a team oriented and data driven division that stresses service focused student success plans.